adslbarxatov/DPArray/docs/index.md

 The :no_entry_sign: marks projects that are no longer supported.

+The :snowflake: sign marks frozen projects that can later be resumed.

 A complete list of software products is available [here](https://github.com/adslbarxatov?tab=repositories).
 A general list of mods is available [here](https://moddb.com/members/rd-aaow-fdl/mods)